juliomeza/Mission-to-Mars/README.md

 On the right side, a simple comparison between the planet Earth and Mars.

 <img src="https://github.com/juliomeza/Mission-to-Mars/blob/main/screenshots/Mars.png">

 In the second half of, four images of Mars are shown for each of the hemispheres.

 <img src="https://github.com/juliomeza/Mission-to-Mars/blob/main/screenshots/Mars_4.png">

+## Summary
+This code can be used as a template for any other website project.